diviyank/SAM/README.md

 # Structural Agnostic Modeling: Adversarial Learning of Causal Graphs
 This version is the new version of SAM, using structural gates and functional gates
+## NB: This code is the code of the V2 of SAM, for the lastest (V3), please check the CDT package (https://github.com/FenTechSolutions/CausalDiscoveryToolbox) in the time being
 Code in PyTorch.
 Link to the paper: https://arxiv.org/abs/1803.04929

 The (OLD) code of SAM is available at